adikusum4/data-analyst-project/Project 7/README.md

 # Y. Afisha company business analysis

-Internship program in the analytics department of Y.Afisha company.
+<br>Internship program in the analytics department of Y.Afisha company.
-The task given is to help optimize the marketing budget.
+<br>The task given is to help optimize the marketing budget.